 Arrowroot: Made from the root of the plant of the same name, this type of starch is an easy one-to-one substitution for cornstarch.
 It will also produce the same glossy finish that cornstarch does.

 Potato starch: Another one-to-one substitution—just be careful when you whisk, it tends to clump up more than cornstarch.

 Tapioca flour (starch): A great substitute.
 You’ll want to use 2 tablespoons for every 1 tablespoon of cornstarch.

-Mix the slurry one more time before adding to the sauce/soup as the cornstarch tends to settle at the bottom of the mixture.
+- Mix the slurry one more time before adding to a sauce or soup as the cornstarch tends to settle at the bottom of the mixture.

 - Whisk the mixture as you evenly distribute into the sauce or soup.

 - The sauce or soup will thicken as you continue cooking over the stove.
 When it has almost reached the consistency you look for and develop a luster and become more translucent, remove from the heat.
 Tips: The sauce will continue to thicken with remaining heat, so don‘t overcook the food.
 You should not need to cook for more than 5 minutes after adding in the slurry.